The best scanning software offers a simple and efficient solution to digitizing your paper documents via apps.

 Mobile scanning apps to consider

-While we've covered some major software above, especially for companies with significant archives to digitize, there are other options available to scan on the go.
-This is especially the case with apps for Android and iOS which now allow you to photograph documents, and have these turned into PDF files for your records:
+While we've covered some major software above, especially for companies with significant archives to digitize, there are other document scanning apps available that are also worth considering.
+This is especially the case with scanning apps for Android and iOS which now allow you to photograph documents, and have these turned into PDF files for your records:

 The Adobe Scan scanner app is the first on our list, due to Adobe's range of additional PDF tools.
 The scanner app is free to download and allows you to preview file dimensions, as well as rotate, crop, and edit the color as required.